joshmedeski/dc-presentations/content/soft-skills/project-management-101/_index.md

 ### Disadvantages of Kanban

 - Outdated board can lead to issues
-- Teams can overcomplicate the board
+- The board can become overcomplicated
 - Lack of timing

 ---